vagarwal3/PFIC8621/README.md

 * Funds purchased before 1990 can not be entered in this tool
 * Sometimes reports may not be printer friendly
 * Maximum 100 transactions can be entered
+* This tool can not do currency conversions.
+All amounts has to be converted and entered in US dollars only.

 ## Bugs and Issues
 Have a bug or an issue with this template?
 Open a new issue here on <a href='https://github.com/vagarwal3/PFIC8621/issues'>GitHub</a> or leave a <a href='https://github.com/vagarwal3/PFIC8621/discussions'>comment</a>.